 Initial Setup

-Dcupl, crafted in TypeScript, operates seamlessly in any JavaScript/TypeScript environment, both on the client and server side.
-Effortlessly integrate the dcupl SDK into your existing projects and harness its intuitive and robust API for querying data, computing facets, and aggregating thousands of data points within your frontend application.
+Dcupl, written in TypeScript, operates seamlessly in any JavaScript/TypeScript environment, both on the client and server side.
+Integrate the dcupl SDK into your existing projects and harness its intuitive and robust API for querying data, computing facets, and aggregating thousands of data points within your frontend application.

 Installation